U-Pick Apples at Soons Orchards FAQ

 What does it cost?
 Do I need to reserve a time?

-A small per-person charge + a bag price ; you can buy as many bags as you like, but cannot bring your own.
-Walk in pricing is $1/person with bags at $20/$30.
+A small per-person charge (suspended at the moment) + a bag price ; you can buy as many bags as you like, but cannot bring your own.
+2022 bags are $20 peck/$30 half bushel.

 We do not charge for parking; we do appreciate car-pooling during the busy mid-sept to mid-oct season